 I think the main question is why it’s important to add HEVC aka.
 H265 support in WebRTC stack.
 The answer is clear: Providing better quality with the same bitrate.

-Let me tell you what we’ve done in Ant Media Server side.
+Let me tell you what we’ve done on the Ant Media Server side.
 We originally use the WebRTC stack implemented by Google and we’ve made it scalable to work on the server-side.
-The recent changes is adding packetization and depacketization of HEVC frames in RTP protocol according to the RFC 7789 and adapting these changes to the WebRTC stack.
-We’ve also adapted these changes to the Android WebRTC SDK because most of the android devices have H.265 decoder to play the H.265 encoded WebRTC Stream.
-Before proceeding how to test HEVC, let us tell that HEVC support is an experimental feature for now.
+The recent changes are adding packetization and depacketization of HEVC frames in RTP protocol according to RFC 7789 and adapting these changes to the WebRTC stack.
+We’ve also adapted these changes to the Android WebRTC SDK because most android devices have H.265 decoder to play the H.265 encoded WebRTC Stream.
+Before proceeding with how to test HEVC, let us tell you that HEVC support is an experimental feature for now.

 How to Play HEVC WebRTC Stream in Ant Media Server